- Notary Stamps

 - Have not been convicted of a felony.

-What is the process to become a notary in Oklahoma?
+How to become a notary public in Oklahoma?

 To become a notary in Oklahoma, a notary applicant must meet the following requirements:

 - Meet the eligibility requirements provided in the previous section.